jjiajun/TraceYourEther-Frontend/README.md

 # Basics

-### What is waffle?
+What is waffle?

-It is a library for writing and testing smart contracts.
+- It is a library for writing and testing smart contracts.

-### What is chai?
+What is chai?

-Chai is an assertion library.
+- Chai is an assertion library.
 It makes testing much easier by giving you lots of assertions you can run against your code.

-### Hardhat Introduction.
+Hardhat Introduction.

-Every time you're running Hardhat from the CLI, you are running a task.
+- Every time you're running Hardhat from the CLI, you are running a task.
 E.g. "npx hardhat compile" is running the "compile" task.

-### What is Mocha
+What is Mocha

-Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser
+- Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser

-# Debugging Errors In HardHat
+# How to handle solidity errors

-## Nonce too high error:
+Nonce too high error:

 - Solve it by going to MetaMask > Settings > Advanced > Reset

+If requests are not showing:

+- Check that you are using the correct metamask wallet

+If metamask wallet address is causing an error:

+- Highly likley it is because the address is checksummed while the address you are comparing it to is not

 # Unutilized code

-## How to get all past events:
+How to get all past events:

 ```
 let eventFilter = contract.filters.EventName();